MP Estate Planning UK

 SituationDeadlineAction

-Existing arrangements31 December 2025Complete registration
+Existing arrangements meeting FI/TDT test31 December 2025Complete AEOI registration

-Already registeredN/AKeep record; no repeat filing
+Already registeredN/AKeep record up to date; no repeat registration needed

 Conclusion